vijaysmetgud/Dev-Ops-Trainings-Ajay/VSCode_Extension_Details.md

 4. code spell checker - to check the spelling
 5. aws tool kit  - to work aws
 6. cloudformation - for aws cloudformation
+7. bash debug - for debug the shell script